 O.K.
 Kids Program

-Across the state of Kansas each year, over 40 sites sign up to host the O.K.
+Across the state of Kansas each year, dozens of sites sign up to host the O.K.
 Kids Program.
-Participation has steadily grown through 2017 with over 13,000 Kansas youth and their parents/grandparents annually enjoying their day outdoors at different sites throughout Kansas.
+Participation has steadily grown with over 13,000 Kansas youth and their parents/grandparents annually enjoying their day outdoors at different sites throughout Kansas.
 Events are free to all participants and open to all.

 The O.K.
 Kids Program offers the opportunity for participants to experience the outdoor beauty of Kansas and to learn a little about its natural resources and wildlife through games and activities.